ysmood/nokit/readme.md

         The same as the [http.request](http://nodejs.org/api/http.html#httpHttpRequestOptionsCallback),
         but with some extra options:
-        ```coffee
+        ```js
         {
-        	# String or Url Object.
+         // String or Url Object.
-        	url: String | Object
+         url: String | Object,

-        	# Other than return `res` with `res.body`,return `body` directly.
+         // Other than return `res` with `res.body`,return `body` directly.
-        	body: true
+         body: true,

-        	# Max times of auto redirect.
+         // Max times of auto redirect.
 If 0, no auto redirect.
-        	redirect: 0
+         redirect: 0,

-        	# Timeout of the socket of the http connection.
+         // Timeout of the socket of the http connection.
-        	# If timeout happens, the promise will reject.
+         // If timeout happens, the promise will reject.
-        	# Zero means no timeout.
+         // Zero means no timeout.
-        	timeout: 0
+         timeout: 0,

-        	# The key of headers should be lowercased.
+         // The key of headers should be lowercased.
-        	headers: {}
+         headers: {},

-        	protocol: 'http:' or 'https:'
+         protocol: 'http:' or 'https:',

-        	agent: null
+         agent: null,

-        	# Set "transfer-encoding" header to 'chunked'.
+         // Set "transfer-encoding" header to 'chunked'.
-        	setTE: false
+         setTE: false,

-        	# Set null to use buffer, optional.
+         // Set null to use buffer, optional.
-        	# It supports GBK, ShiftJIS etc.
+         // It supports GBK, ShiftJIS etc.
-        	# For more info, see https://github.com/ashtuchkin/iconv-lite
+         // For more info, see https://github.com/ashtuchkin/iconv-lite
-        	resEncoding: 'auto'
+         resEncoding: 'auto',

-        	# It's string, object, stream or buffer, it's optional.
+         // It's string, object, stream or buffer, it's optional.
 When it's an object,
-        	# The request will be 'application/x-www-form-urlencoded'.
+         // The request will be 'application/x-www-form-urlencoded'.
-        	reqData: null
+         reqData: null,

-        	# auto end the request.
+         // auto end the request.
-        	autoEndReq: true
+         autoEndReq: true,

-        	# Writable stream.
+         // Writable stream.
-        	resPipe: null
+         resPipe: null,

-        	# Handle resPipe before it's piped.
+         // Handle resPipe before it's piped.
-        	# Its returned value will be assigned to `opts.resPipe`.
+         // Its returned value will be assigned to `opts.resPipe`.
 So you can return
-        	# null to make the request resolve the `body`.
+         // null to make the request resolve the `body`.
-        	handleResPipe: (res, resPipe) -> resPipe
+         handleResPipe: (res, resPipe) => resPipe,

-        	# The progress of the request.
+         /// The progress of the request.
-        	reqProgress: (complete, total) ->
+         reqProgress: (complete, total) => {},

-        	# The progress of the response.
+         // The progress of the response.
-        	resProgress: (complete, total) ->
+         resProgress: (complete, total) => {},

-        	resPipeError: (res) -> res.end()
+         resPipeError: (res) => res.end()
         }
         ```
         And if set opts as string, it will be treated as the url.